Seahawks excited to see what ‘special’ group of receivers can do this season

 “What makes him fit well, with me and Tyler, he’s going to get open automatically, and he’s going to catch the ball,” Metcalf said.
 “He’s going to try to score every time he catches the ball.
 So that alone is what’s going to make him a great player in this league, and what’s going to complement me and Tyler.”

-But if his draft position alone meant everyone expected Smith-Njigba to make a significant impact this season, that Bobo has emerged as the apparent fourth receiver is maybe the surprise of the preseason.
+If his draft position meant everyone expected Smith-Njigba to make a significant impact this season, that Bobo has emerged as the apparent fourth receiver is maybe the surprise of the preseason.

-Bobo went undrafted after running a 4.99 40 at his pro day at UCLA in the spring, then signed with the Seahawks as an undrafted free agent.
+Bobo went undrafted after running a 4.99 seconds 40-yard dash time at his pro day at UCLA in the spring.
+He signed with the Seahawks as an undrafted free agent.

 His play in the offseason program inspired the catch phrase “More Bobo” from running backs coach Chad Morton, and he lived up to it throughout the preseason, leading the Seahawks with seven receptions for 125 yards and two touchdowns.